-1. Calibrate the test range, according to calibration described in TR 37.941, subclause 8.3
+The test range shall be calibrated the test range, according to calibration method described in TR 37.941, subclause 8.3

-2. Place the BS at the positioner, such that blocking effect in the vertical domain is minimized.
+1. Place the BS at the positioner, such that blocking effect in the vertical domain is minimized.

-3. Align the manufacturer declared coordinate system orientation (D.2) of the test object with the coordinate system used by the test system.
+2. Align the manufacturer declared coordinate system orientation (D.2) of the BS with the coordinate system used by the test system.

-4. The measurement device characteristics shall be:

-- Detection mode: True RMS.
+3. The measurement device characteristics shall be: Detection mode: True RMS.

-5. Set the BS to transmit on both plarizations according to applicable test configuration in TS 38.141-2, subclause 4.8 using the corresponding test model NR-FR1-TM1.1 described in TS 38.141-1, subclause 4.9.2.
+4. Set the BS to transmit on both polarizations according to applicable test configuration in TS 38.141-2, subclause 4.8 using the corresponding test model NR-FR1-TM1.1 described in TS 38.141-1, clause 4.9.2.